givasile/effector/docs/design.md

 `effector.method_registry` holds the single `{canonical_name: (cls, needs_jac, display_name, ...capabilities)}` table
-plus aliases. `FeatureEffect`, `RegionalEffectBase`, and plot titles all read it; per-method if/elif chains are a bug.
+plus aliases. `FeatureEffect` and plot titles all read it;
+per-method if/elif chains are a bug.

 ## R6 — String-argument registries